Lelevinson/marionette-yzu/README.md

 The onboarding actively guides you through flag setup with clickable buttons that open the correct chrome://flags pages.
 If models aren't available, you'll get specific instructions on what to enable.

+### Quick Start Guide

+**Agent Interaction:**
+- Click the Marionette icon to open the popup/sidepanel
+- Type or speak your command ("fill this form", "summarize this page")
+- The agent perceives the page, plans actions, and executes autonomously

+**Text Analysis & Editing:**
+- **Select any text** → Get instant explanations or rewrite options (⚡ 100-500ms response)
+- **Type `/write` in input fields** → Generate content with AI assistance
+- Preset actions: Fix grammar, make formal, make concise, expand
+- All processing happens **locally** with streaming responses—no network delays!

+**Visual & Audio Capture:**
+- **`Ctrl+Shift+S`** (or capture button) → Select screen area to analyze
+- **`Ctrl+Shift+A`** (or audio button) → Record 5 seconds of page audio
+- Both support in-place analysis or sending to chat for deeper discussion

+**Send to Chat:**
+- Every analysis tool has a "Send to Chat" button
+- Creates a reference that highlights in orange on the page
+- Agent receives full context (text/image/audio) for conversation

 ---

 ## Design Notes